Talking With University Students

 Students in secondary programmes can choose vocational or academic courses.
 Vocational programmes teach skilled trades while academic courses focus on preparing students to enter university.
 The inability to pass entrance exams, the need to earn money and/or inability to meet the costs of higher education makes attending university impossible for many.

 Tuition costs range from extremely modest to expensive.
 Public university tuition can be less than US$100 a semester whereas tuition at elite private universities can reach up to 100 times more.
 In Thailand, as in the rest of the world, education means opportunity.
-Those who manage to make it to university are more than041102k1.jpg proud of themselves, and their parents are even prouder.
+Those who manage to make it to university are more than proud of themselves, and their parents are even prouder.
 Access to education at any level and the quality of the education offered varies from region to region within Thailand.
 Bigger cities invariably offer bigger learning opportunities.

 I recently headed out to Chiang Mai University, the largest school in northern Thailand, to sit down with some students and chat about their lives.
 I had a short wander through the campus, which was very scenic and green.
 I then detoured through one of the main buildings where I accidentally entered an impressive computer lab filled with students.
 Most were using the high-tech equipment to play computer games.
 Upon exiting the building I ran into Tetat, Chavit, and Piranan (ages 20, 19 and 20, respectively) taking a break outside in the shade at a table.
 All three are third-year students in a four-year computer science programme.
 They are learning Visual Basic, C++, Java, Assembly language, and website design.

-When asked why041102k2.jpg they chose to enter their specific course, all their answers resounded with practicality.
+When asked why they chose to enter their specific course, all their answers resounded with practicality.
 “I think after it I can get a good job and I like it,” “Computers are important for every job.”
 “I am interested in new technology and in the future,” was the response.

 The tuition cost is 5,000 baht (US$113) per semester.
 Piranan lives at home with her family and drives 20-minutes to school each morning in her car.
 Tetat lives in off-campus student housing and pays 2,000 baht a month for rent.
 Chavit stays in on-campus student housing and pays only 1,700 baht to live there for the entire term.
 When asked about the cost of food per day, the group agreed fully upon the figure of 100 baht, but explained that sometimes they eat fast food (KFC, Pizza Hut, Sizzler), which is very expensive.

 All three students have mobile phones and none would admit to having a boyfriend or girlfriend.
 “No interest,” “No time,” and “No luck,” were the given reasons.
-When asked what they enjoy041102k3.jpg doing in their spare time, Tetat stated, “Studying, playing computer games and surfing the internet.”
+When asked what they enjoy doing in their spare time, Tetat stated, “Studying, playing computer games and surfing the internet.”
 Piranan said, “Going to the movies, singing karaoke and visiting local waterfalls,” and Chavit claimed, “Eating at a local famous restaurant, like one that serves local steak,” is one of his favourite things to do.

 None of the three students had a job at present, although Piranan said she earned money in the past by babysitting.
 When asked how much spending money they needed per month the answer ranged from 3,000 baht-5, 000 baht (US$68-113).